Wright Law, LLC

 Serving Star Valley, Jackson Hole, and Pinedale, Wyoming

 Rebecca was born in Dallas, TX and moved to Jackson Hole in 1995.
-She graduated from the University of Wyoming with a B.S. in Business Management in 2002 and earned her J.D. from the University of Wyoming in 2016.
+She graduated from the University of Wyoming with a B.S. in Business Management in 2002 and earned a J.D. from the University of Wyoming in 2016.
+Rebecca worked for Judge Timothy Day in the Teton County District Court before opening her own practice in 2017.

 In addition to her regular practice, Rebecca takes on cases from the Teton County Access to Justice Center (funded by Equal Justice Wyoming) and the Wyoming State Bar Modest Means Program.
 These organizations provide access to legal services for citizens in Wyoming who could not otherwise afford representation.